jdoherty1992/MERN-Stack-Project/README.md

 # Mern Stack Project
 A real-time chat application built with the MERN stack, inspired by a video tutorial from [burakorkmez/mern-chat-app](https://github.com/burakorkmez/mern-chat-app).
-The UI has been customized, and additional features are planned for future development.
+The UI has been customized, and additional features are planned for future development including full responsivness.
 ## Features
 **MERN Stack:** MongoDB, Express.js, React, Node.js